We may receive compensation when you click on links to products from our partners.

 3. Handle Any Outstanding Debts

 With your new source of income, you must start thinking about clearing any outstanding debts.
 If you’re coming out of school with student loans to worry about, you have a three- to six-month window before you must begin repayments.
-Use this period to
+Use this period to budget for these repayments and determine the minimum amount of repayment required.

 The faster you repay these loans, the more interest it’ll save you in the long run.
 You can also opt for refinancing the loans into one monthly payment with a new servicer.
 This way, you can secure lower interest rates or adjust your loan term to save money.
 Ask about it from the HR department: many employers offer loan payback programs as part of employee benefits.